Weights vs Calisthenics – Which is Better?

 Are you looking to build that perfect body that everyone dreams about?
 Whether you’re a man or a woman, you want to be in the best shape of your life.
 It’s true that calisthenics and weightlifting are the two main forms of exercise used by athletes.

 It’s also true that these two exercises are used by people who live a healthy lifestyle quite often.
-The question is, which one should you use?
-Are they the same?
-Are they different?
+The question is, Which one is better?
+What are the similarities?
+What are the benefits?

 In this blog, we will compare calisthenics to weights.
 We hope this will help you decide which is the best form of exercise to suit your needs.